 Super Sponsor Scheme and Homes for Ukraine: guidance for hosts

-Guidance for hosts providing accommodation through the Super Sponsor Scheme.
+Guidance for hosts providing accommodation through the Scottish super sponsor and Homes for Ukraine schemes.

 Checks and safeguarding

-There are important checks which will be carried out before you are matched with guests arriving under the Scottish Super Sponsor scheme.
+There are important checks which will be carried out before you are matched with guests.

-To host someone through the Super Sponsor scheme, you will need to undergo:
+To host someone through any scheme, you will need to undergo:

 • a property check

-Local authorities will carry out these checks before your accommodation is put forward for matching as part of the Super Sponsor scheme.
-The reason for these checks is to establish that there are no known safeguarding or visible accommodation issues.
-Further information on safeguarding checks, including process maps, will be published in subsequent updates of this guidance.
+Local authorities will carry out these checks before your accommodation is put forward for matching as part of the Scottish super sponsor scheme.
+The checks will also need to be completed before the arrival of any guests if you sponsored their visa independently through the Homes for Ukraine scheme and before a host can be deemed eligible for thank you payments.
+The reason for these checks is to establish that there are no known safeguarding or accommodation issues.

-There may be instances where people displaced from Ukraine have signed up for the Scottish Government's Super Sponsor scheme and then go on to self-match with a Scottish host via the internet or a charity.
-This can cause a safeguarding issue.
+There may be times where people displaced from Ukraine have signed up for the Scottish Government's super sponsor scheme and then go on to self-match with a Scottish host via the internet or a charity.
+This will still require the host to have robust checks carried out by local authorities and Police Scotland.

-If guests go directly to your accommodation on arrival in Scotland, relevant property and/or disclosure checks may not yet be complete.
-If you are a host that has not undergone appropriate checks or become aware that someone has matched privately with a displaced person with a Super Sponsor visa, please contact your local authority so that all safeguarding checks can be carried out as a high priority.
+In a host placement that was arranged privately, relevant property and/or disclosure checks may not yet be complete.
+If you are a host that has not had appropriate checks completed or if you become aware that someone has matched privately with a displaced person who has a super sponsor visa, please contact your local authority so that all safeguarding checks can be carried out as a high priority.

 Enhanced disclosure checks and safeguarding

-All adults over the age of 16 years living in the host household, including students returning to their permanent residence in between terms, must agree to an enhanced Disclosure Scotland check including an identification check, under the Super Sponsor scheme where they are providing accommodation in their own homes.
+All adults over the age of 16 years living in the host household, including students returning to their permanent residence in between terms, must agree to an enhanced Disclosure Scotland check including an identification check.
+This applies to both the super sponsor and Homes for Ukraine schemes.

-Individuals offering accommodation via a self-contained property, such as a second home, must also agree to an enhanced Disclosure Scotland check, including an identification check, when they register for the Super Sponsor scheme.
+Individuals offering accommodation via a self-contained property, such as a second home, must also agree to an enhanced Disclosure Scotland check, including an identification check.

 If you have already registered under the Homes for Ukraine scheme, you may have been subject to a different level of disclosure check, but will need to agree to an enhanced Disclosure Scotland check if this has not been done.